Ayushdidit/GS/README.md

 # GS
-This is a reposetory created by Ayush to test how feedback can be managed by the
+This is a reposetory created by Ayush to test feedback management.